Scientists Reveal 1st Image Ever Made Of a Black Hole

 WASHINGTON (AP) — Scientists on Wednesday revealed the first image ever made of a black hole, depicting a fiery orange and black ring of gravity-twisted light swirling around the edge of the abyss.

-Assembling data gathered by eight radio telescopes around the world, astronomers captured a picture of the hot, shadowy lip of a supermassive black hole, the light-sucking monsters of the universe theorized by Einstein more than a century ago and confirmed by observations for decades.
+The picture, assembled from data gathered by eight radio telescopes around the world, shows the hot, shadowy lip of a supermassive black hole, one of the light-sucking monsters of the universe theorized by Einstein more than a century ago and confirmed by observations for decades.
 It is along this edge that light bends around itself in a cosmic funhouse effect.

 "We have seen what we thought was unseeable.
 We have seen and taken a picture of a black hole.
-Here it is," said Sheperd Doeleman of Harvard.
+Here it is," said Sheperd Doeleman of Harvard, leader of a team of about 200 scientists from 20 countries.

 University of Waterloo physicist Avery Broderick, a co-discoverer, declared: "Science fiction has become science fact."